haritsrishti/regularExpressions/README.md

 re.sub(r"cat", "dog", "The cat sat on the mat"): Replaces "cat" with "dog".

+### re.IGNORECASE
+The re.IGNORECASE flag in Python’s re module is used to perform case-insensitive matching.
+When you use this flag, the regular expression engine will treat uppercase and lowercase letters as equivalent.

+How to Use re.IGNORECASE

+To use re.IGNORECASE, you include it as an argument in functions like re.search(), re.match(), re.findall(), and others.
+Here’s how it works:

+Without re.IGNORECASE:

+The pattern matches characters exactly as specified, meaning uppercase and lowercase letters are treated as different.

+With re.IGNORECASE:

+The pattern matches characters regardless of case, so it considers uppercase and lowercase letters as the same.

 ## Examples and Demonstrations
 For your demonstration, you can walk through some examples using the above functions: